The Journal of American Academy of Business, Cambridge

 ABSTRACT

 Small-scale businesses play a crucial role in contributing to overall industrial production, export and employment generation in developing countries, as noted by Kazmil & Farooquie, 2000.
 They form an integral part of a well growing and expanding national economy.
 Small-scale businesses have been a means through which accelerated economic progress and rapid industrialization can been achieved.
 That’s the reason why the dynamic role played by these enterprises in developing countries has been highly recognized and applauded.
 Despite the recognition given to small-scale businesses as potential sources of economic growth and development in developing countries, their contributions have always fallen short of expectations.
 Therefore this analysis will try to find out and discuss the major challenges that have limited such businesses from delivering their expected benefits of poverty eradication, economic recovery and other developmental goals to the economies of developing countries.
 In order to arrive at meaningful conclusions, the analysis will exploit all the available literature on small-scale businesses in developing countries.
 It will investigate the challenges of applying assumptions of positive relationships experienced within developed countries to developing nations.
 Technological capabilities and how the lack thereof is a considerable constraint for small-scale businesses, in developing countries will be discussed, along with the need for technological support.
 Finance and small-scale businesses, as well as the three components for a grassroots campaign will be overviewed.
 And finally, balancing promotional strategies with environmental sustainability will be reviewed in order to better understand the challenges that small-scale businesses in developing countries must overcome in order to survive.
+By the late 1990s, over one billion people lived in abject poverty globally.

 On Using Benefit Segmentation for a Service Industry: A Study on College Career Counseling Services